MrImmortal09/CSITTeam004/Assignment1/Project.md

-# Instagram Clone
+# Pixello

-This project is an Instagram Clone, a replication of the popular social media platform for sharing photos and videos.
+This project is an Pixello, a replication of the popular social media platform for sharing photos and videos.
 Built using [ReactJs + VueJs, NodeJs, ExpressJs, MongoDB, SocketIO], it aims to include the core functionalities of Instagram, such as user authentication, photo sharing, liking, commenting, and following other users.

 ---

 ## Project Information

-### Project Name: Instagram Clone
+### Project Name: Pixello

 ### GitHub Issue: [Record of Approval](https://github.com/IIITLucknowSWEngg/Assignment/issues/2)
 ---